How Long Does It Take To Brew Coffee With A Moka Pot?

 It’s recommended to use a fine grind for optimal results.
 Aim for a setting between espresso and drip coffee, around 15-20 clicks on a Comandante grinder, to achieve consistency.

-This medium-fine grind strikes a balance between extracting the flavors from the beans while avoiding over-extraction that can lead to bitterness.
+This medium-fine grind balances extracting the flavors from the beans while avoiding over-extraction that can lead to bitterness.

 So, pay attention to this key aspect of your coffee preparation process for delicious results every time.